Wally Gonzalez: Later career

 Gonzalez was dubbed as "the quiet Juan" because of his reticent and non-flamboyant demeanor.
 Parallel to the spinoff solo works released by his Juan de la Cruz Band colleagues, Wally Gonzalez released two solo albums of his own, Tunog Pinoy (trans.
 "Filipino Sound") (1977) and On the Road (1978).
 He broke through the charts with a guitar instrumental entitled "Wally's Blues", featured in his second solo album.
 As a fitting epilogue, Gonzalez returned to the recording studio for what became the final Juan de la Cruz album project, four years later since the band's prior release; with their most accessible albeit commercial work, Kahit Anong Mangyari (trans.
 "Whatever Happens") (1980).

 In 1986, Wally Gonzalez retired as a musician and worked as a shipping company's treasurer for ten years, but decided on re-emerging sporadically starting in 1995.
 Onwards, Wally and Friends began the rounds of bars in Metro Manila, transforming into the Wally Gonzalez Bandwagon in 2002.
 His groups were a revolving door for emergent Pinoy Rock talent such as drummers Chris Messer, Vic Mercado, Bea Lao and Wendell Garcia; bassists Dondi Ledesma, Louie Talan and Norman Ferrer; keyboardist Wowie Posadas; vocalists Joonie Centeno and Kat Agarrado; and second guitarists such as Ted Nicholoff, King Pineda and Armand Quimpo.

 Discography

 Juan Dela Cruz Band reunion

 Spurred by a slew of bar gigs featuring Wally Gonzalez and Pepe Smith performing together as a duo in the early 2000s, the Juan de la Cruz Band were engaged for a reunion concert on June 11, 2005 at the Philippine World Trade Center in Pasay City.

 Death

-Wally Gonzalez died in his sleep in the morning of July 23, 2021 in his home in Don Galo, Parañaque, Philippines.
+Wally Gonzalez died in his sleep in the morning of July 23, 2021 in his home in Don Galo, Parañaque, Philippines from COVID-19 during the COVID-19 pandemic in the Philippines.
 Months earlier, in January 2021, Gonzalez had suffered a stroke that rendered him weak and unable to move.
 His son later confirmed that his father also tested positive for COVID-19 and had been fighting a blood infection.